 New to DPW-land this year: two leads!
 The DPW Leads will spearhead activities such as pre-event work weekends, event set up, post-event cleanup, and manage the DPW team.
 The Leads will work together to determine needed infrastructure for the event.
 One Lead will focus on setting up the event, and will thus need to be in attendance at least a day prior to opening.
 Along with their team, this Lead will prep all the infrastructure needed.
 The second Lead will be responsible for breaking down the site on Monday, with the appropriate team.
 This Lead will also be responsible for getting all of the infrastructure into the storage unit.
 Both Leads may be required to be a part of pre-event work weekends as needed.
 The ability to kick ass, drink whiskey and growl at people is not a requirement but it sure can come in handy!

 POrtalBurn relies on lights to mark out a few critical parts of the property.
 The Light Lead will oversee the team that turns on the lights at dusk, and turns them off at dawn.
 DPW will place the required lights prior to the start of the event and collect them at the end of the event.
+This role also includes improving our radio management procedures, and overall event signage.

 The Art Lead will develop a process for art grant requests, recruit and lead a team to review and vote on art grant applications as well as effigy builder applications.
 They’ll work with Theme Camp Lead to determine art placement, and assist art recipients in finding the location to place their art.